Why should I link a bank account or a card to my PayPal account?

 If your spouse linked your debit or credit card to their PayPal account, for example, they need to remove the card from their account before you can add it to yours.

-For security reasons, you can only link a card that has a card verification number (also known as a CSC code).
-We ask you to enter the card verification number when you link the card to your PayPal account.
+For security reasons, you can only link a card that has a security number (also known as a CVV code).
+We ask you to enter that code when you link the card to your PayPal account.

 ***PayPal does not charge a fee when you use your card to pay for goods, services, or eBay items.